-The Act has a wide remit that will impact not only upon Social Services, but on wideranging local authority services such as housing, education, leisure, regeneration, poverty and prevention and those of our partners particularly, the Local Health Board and third and private sector providers.
-In some instances, services are provided via Western Bay on a regional footprint.
+The Act has a wide remit that will impact not only upon Social Services, but also on wideranging local authority services such as housing, education, leisure, regeneration, poverty and prevention and those of our partners, particularly the Local Health Board and third and private sector providers.
+Some services are provided regionally via Western Bay.
 Under Part 2 of the Act, General Functions, there is a duty to:

-- Promote wellbeing. - Provide preventative services. - Promote social enterprises, co-operatives, user led services and third sector. - Provide Information, Advice and Assistance (IAA).
+- Promote wellbeing - Provide preventative services - Promote social enterprises, co-operatives, user led services and third sector - Provide Information, Advice and Assistance (IAA)

-The Council's delivery of the Poverty Strategy has to take into account the requirements of both Acts, alongside additional legislation, such as the Housing Act and the Environment Bill.
+The Council's delivery of the Poverty Strategy takes into account the requirements of both Acts, alongside additional legislation, such as the Housing Act and the Environment (Wales) Act 2016.